 National Avocado Day

-Over 500 million impressions from 250k fan-submitted videos was generated by this Challenge.
+Over 500 million impressions from 250k fan-submitted videos were generated by this Challenge.

 The Washington Post